 By Tom McArthur

-Above, J.W.
+Pictured above, J.W.
 McArthur standing at the doorway of his first pharmacy, at the corner of Sprague and Monroe, circa 1890.
 Today, the Fox Theater stands on this spot.
 Photo courtesy of the McArthur Family Archives.

 I smile every time I walk or drive by the Fox theater in downtown Spokane.
 First, with local pride that Spokane has such a magnificent entertainment palace; second, with personal pride that my name used to be on the building on this corner in downtown Spokane.